 HOOP project requires the identification of actual or potential entities, organizations, cities or persons in relation with the development of the PDA, stakeholder engagement and the replication strategy.
-This implies the constitution of several HOOP entities as part of PDA, which include external partners.
-The constitution of these entities requires the identification of potential members, so that databases are created before taking contact.
-These HOOP entities are as follows:
+This implied the constitution of several HOOP entities, including external partners.
+The constitution of these entities required the identification of potential members, so that databases were created before taking contact.
+In addition, databases related to those same entities have been kept for their management.
+Some of these entities include the participation of external partners in advisory tasks.
+These databases are related to:

 - Local HOOP Committees

 - Biowaste Clubs

 - Circular Investors Board

 - Network of Follower Cities

+- Legal Advisory Board

+- Experts from technology providers to support WP3